 Almonty also was able to complete its connection to the Spanish electricity grid during the first week of October 2013.
-The connection is expected to deliver material cost savings over the life-of-mine when compared to the cost of diesel generated power that was previously in place prior to the fire.
+The connection has already started to deliver material cost savings when compared to the cost of diesel generated power that was previously in place.
+Annual savings from the connection are estimated to be in excess of €750 per annum based on the terms of a supply contract the Company has entered into with Iberdrola SA, the operator of the Spanish state electricity grid.

 Management has also identified several opportunities to expand the Los Santos Project's potential and is continuing its exploration campaign at the Los Santos Project.
 The 2012 exploration campaign was completed in June 2012 with 5,078 metres being drilled and resulted in an updated technical report being completed as at September 30, 2012 prepared pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") (the technical report is filed on SEDAR under the Company's profile and also available on the Company's website).
-As a result of the exploration program, Tungsten reserves increased by 10%, contained tungsten increased by 20% and the mine life was extended to 8 years.
+As a result of the exploration program, Tungsten reserves increased by 10%, contained tungsten increased by 20%, and the mine life was extended to 8 years.

 The 2013 exploration campaign was completed in June 2013 with over 6,955 metres drilled.
 The campaign was focused on furthering our understanding of the resource at the Los Santos Project.
 The 2013 campaign resulted in an updated technical report being completed as at October 31, 2013 prepared pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") (the technical report is filed on SEDAR under the Company's profile and also available on the Company's website).
-As a result of the exploration program, tungsten reserves increased by an additional 6.30%, contained tungsten by an additional 5.75% and the mine life was further extended by 1 year to 9 years.
+As a result of the exploration program, tungsten reserves increased by an additional 6.30%, contained tungsten by an additional 5.75% and the mine life was further extended by 1 year, to 9 years.
 The campaign was able to replace all of the mineral reserves that were consumed during the year (July 1, 2013 to June 30, 2013).
 More importantly we now have sufficient understanding of the resource to fully optimize the pit design and long-term mine plan.
 The campaign has also identified areas of further interest and the Company intends to carry out additional exploration activity in 2014 that will target the underground potential of the Los Santos Project.
 Almonty will provide updates on this and other initiatives as they progress.

 Pit optimization work is continuing on schedule and the pit design is being enhanced based on the results of the recently filed NI 43-101 technical report.
 Average grades of ore mined during the period of time of the pit optimization are improving and are beginning to approach the anticipated long-term grade of the resource.
 The improvement in the grade being mined, coupled with the optimization of the processing plant, is expected to enhance tungsten production levels in future periods.
-During the three months ended September 30, 2013 the Company experienced an expected increase in waste rock removal costs as it continued with bringing a new pit into production and finished mining in a smaller pit that was opened earlier in fiscal 2013.
-The continued optimization of its existing pits along with an expansion of the waste dump also caused an increase to capital expenditures spent on pit optimization.
-Higher dilution as a result of the new pit opening and the completion of mining in a smaller pit negatively impacted the grade of ore delivered to the mill for processing.
-During the three months ended September 30, 2013 the average grade of ore mined was 0.31% and continues to move toward the long-term average grade of the mineral reserves, currently estimated to be 0.39%.
+During the three months ended December 31, 2013 the Company experienced a modest increase in waste rock removal costs compared to the three months ended September 30, 2013 as it prepared in advance for the change-over in mining contractors in January 2014.
+The targeted strip ratio for 2014 is anticipated to be approximately 30% lower that it was for the 12 months ended September 30, 2013.
+During the three months ended December 31, 2013 the average grade of ore mined was 0.37% and continues to move toward the long-term average grade of the mineral reserves, currently estimated to be 0.39%.